nguyenkechien/Gulp-Pug-Sass/README.md

   - npm build

 # ###------HOW TO USE
-  * You can wire code in folder src/---
+  * You can write code in folder src/---
   * Products folder is public